What is membrane filtration ?

 Types of membrane filtration

-There are four commonly accepted categories of membranes.
+There are four commonly accepted types of membrane filtration.
 These are defined on the basis of the size of material they are required to separate from the feed liquid.
-The membrane types are known as reverse osmosis, nanofiltration, ultrafiltration and microfiltration, in order of increasing pore size.
+The four types of membrane filtration are known as reverse osmosis, nanofiltration, ultrafiltration and microfiltration, in order of increasing pore size.
+Our flat sheet membranes and spiral wound membranes covers these types of membrane filtration.

 What is reverse osmosis (RO)